ggerganov/ggerganov.github.io/_posts/2018-05-28-data-over-sound-2.markdown

 ---

 The transmission reliability in my [previous post]({% post_url 2018-02-11-wave-em %}) has not been very satisfying.
-Evenmore, looking at available data-over-sound implementations on the internet, I haven't found anything that really works.
+Moreover, looking at available data-over-sound implementations on the internet, I haven't found anything that really works.
+Below is an attempt to make a reliable transmission, even when the devices are far from each other and the environment is noisy.

 This post provides a tool for broadcasting short messages (max 140 characters) over sound.
 The implementation is a modified version of the [wave-share]({% post_url 2018-04-14-wave-share %}) algorithm, that support variable data length.
-My personal experience is that this type of transmission is very reliable.
+My personal experience is that this type of transmission is very robust to surrounding noise.
+Devices can communicate easily within the same room (~4-5 meters distance).
 The transfer speed is around 8-16 B/s depending on the selected Tx protocol.